MIRUDULAAROSE/food-delivery-app-performance-analysis/README.md

 Business analyst case study on improving app performance

 # Problem Statement:
-       Users are experiencing difficulties while ordering food through application due to slow load times, frequent carshes after recent updates and UX issues.
+       Users are experiencing difficulties while ordering food through application due to slow load times, frequent crashes after recent updates and UX issues.
 This is leading to poor user experience and may result in increased user drop-outs,reduced customer satisfaction, revenue loss, reduced order volume, increased app uninstalls, loss of customer trust and a competitive disadvantage in the market.

 # Objective:
        The objective of this project is to enhance application performance and reduce crashes to create an user friendly environment that enables users to browse and place orders smoothly without delays and uninstallation.